jae608/ThroughLineLP/README.md

 PLEASE READ THIS AS A "HOW TO USE" FOR THE REPOSITORY

 ThroughLineLP is a code base for projects related to generating StreamTables.
 Here, I will do through each file and what its purpose is.
+For CMPT 400, the files 3x3 Work and NxMLP.py existed before the start of this term and can be considered background work.

 3x3 Work
   - This is a folder which contains early work on small examples.
 This folder and all files inside of it can be irgnored